 After some research, I thought I’d share here.
-I realize there are a lot of experienced divers here, but that doesn’t mean that there isn’t anyone who has issues with this.
+I realize there are a lot of experienced divers here, but that doesn’t mean that readers haven’t had an issue when it comes to breathing without a mask underwater.
 And, I’m sure we also have some newer divers reading who perhaps barely made it through that skill in the hopes that they would never, ever have to do it again.
-I’m sorry to say to those individuals... you probably will have to deal with it again.
+I’m sorry to say to those individuals… you probably will have to deal with it again.
 Masks flood, they get knocked off.
 It happens and you should be prepared for it and be confident that you’ll be okay with it.

 While I’m sure you’ve noticed people jumping in while holding their noses, have you noticed all the people not doing it?
 What do they know that you don’t?
 Some double top secret dolphin technique?
 Nah,they just know how to control their body to keep the water from entering too far into their nose.
 There’s no way to prevent water from getting into your nose proper, but you can stop it from ending up down your throat and choking you.
 (But if you do know a double top secret dolphin technique, please let me know!)

 There are a couple of things that help you keep from inhaling water through your nose in the situation we’re talking about: Soft palate control and Epiglottis control.
 The two things work in tandem, so it can be difficult to distinguish which is which.
 I’m hoping the exercises below will help with that.

 Put on your mask without the strap around your head and suck in through your nose to try to keep the mask on.
 If your mask fits correctly, this shouldn’t be a problem.
 (This is how most folks “try on” masks before buying them anyway) While you’ve got the mask ‘stuck’ to your face, start breathing normally through your mouth and keep the mask on your face.
 Tilt your head down a bit so that you know the mask isn’t just balancing on your face.